luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

 4. [Hippos in Colombia](https://www.vox.com/videos/2018/12/4/18125563/hippos-colombia-pablo-escobar), wtf??
 Yes, they were brought in the 80s by Pablo Escobar for his personal zoo and now are roaming by the country.

 5. Sloths in India??
-That's a typical result of our search for species being too uspecific.
-Sloth bears inhabits the southern Asia region and a more badasses than the Latin American sloths (like, [tiger-ass-kicking](https://www.youtube.com/watch?v=DV9ZGtQ8JZc) level badass)
+That's a typical result of our search for species being too unspecific.
+Sloth bears inhabits the southern Asia region and are more badasses than the Latin American sloths (like, [tiger-ass-kicking](https://www.youtube.com/watch?v=DV9ZGtQ8JZc) level badass)

 6. Australia scored significantly high in 15 of these 16 species!
 Or Australia has the most diverse zoos in the world, or it's definitely the weirdest fauna in the globe.